Kaity Tong: Awards

-Tong joined Gloria Steinem and Beverly Sills by receiving the Exceptional Achievement Award from The Women's Project.
+Tong joined Gloria Steinem and Beverly Sills in receiving the Exceptional Achievement Award from The Women's Project.
 She was the first woman honored by Rotary International with its Paul Harris Fellowship.
 She was also honored with a Star award by the New York Women's Agenda.
 She has been recognized by the Chinese America Arts Council for her excellence in communication.

 She received a Distinguished Woman award from the Chinese-American Planning Council and a Champion of Excellence Award from the Organization of Chinese Americans.
 A naturalized citizen, Tong received the Ellis Island Medal of Honor for her work.

 In 2018, the New York Chapter of the National Academy of Television Arts and Sciences awarded Tong the Governor's Emmy Award “for her four decades of presenting the news with integrity and compassion.”
 Tong has received several Emmy Awards over the years, including Outstanding Event Coverage for "9/11 America Remembers" in 2003 and Outstanding Single Newscast over 35 Minutes for "WB11 News at 10: 9/11 Day of Tribute" in 2004.

 Her name has inspired many first-generation Chinese-American parents to name their New York-born children after her.
 However, it is often anglicized as Katie.

 Personal life

 Tong has a son, Philip Long, from her first marriage to Robert Long, former news director and a vice-president at Los Angeles's KNBC-TV until September 25, 2009.

 She later married photographer Patrick Callahan until their divorce.

 She is also 77th generation descendant of the Chinese philosopher Confucius.